 Playing the lottery isn’t about the money – it’s about a mindset.
 Hoping for a way out.
 Clinging to the thought that you may be saved by someone – or something – else.
 When I was in high school, my grandfather “almost” (still millions of percentage points away) won the lottery.
-He had four of the six numbers on one line, and the other two numbers directly beneath on the next line.
-If he had won, and our family received generational money, what type of person would I be today?
+He had four of the six numbers on one line and the other two numbers directly beneath the next line.
+If he had won and our family received generational money, what type of person would I be today?
 I’ll tell you, quite honestly – an entitled, spoiled brat.
 As soon as that money hit the account, I would have felt entitled to it.
-I would have felt that I was special, or “chosen.”
-I would have convinced myself, that my life was plucked out to be different, because I was somehow better or more deserving.
-Even if these beliefs hadn’t manifested into treating others poorly, don’t most people feel, deep-down, that it’s not “fair” that life isn’t a utopia?
+I would have felt that I was special or “chosen.”
+I would have convinced myself that my life was plucked out to be different because I was somehow better or more deserving.
+Even if these beliefs hadn’t manifested into treating others poorly, don’t most people feel, deep down, that it’s not “fair” that life isn’t a utopia?

 When you play the lottery, you’re hedging your bets, and that’s a huge disservice to your state of mind.
-It prevents you from taking the extra step, or to living each day like life is short and tomorrow isn’t promised.
-If you want to rid yourself of the mindset, once and for all, that someone other force such as luck will eventually step in and give you everything you’ve ever wanted, stop playing the lottery.
-Write down your goals, tape them up on a wall in your house where you will see them every day, then set out to work each day to achieving those goals.
-With each micro step, you will certainly reach milestones, but much more importantly, you’ll start to become the type of person who manifests their own destiny.
-You will become the master of your fate, and the captain of your soul.
+It prevents you from taking the extra step or living each day like life is short and tomorrow isn’t promised.
+If you want to rid yourself of the mindset, once and for all, that someone other force, such as luck, will eventually step in and give you everything you’ve ever wanted, stop playing the lottery.
+Write down your goals, tape them up on a wall in your house where you will see them every day, then set out to work each day to achieve those goals.
+With each micro-step, you will certainly reach milestones, but much more importantly, you’ll start to become the type of person who manifests your own destiny.
+You will become the master of your fate and the captain of your soul.

 Finally – why write about mindset, you’re asking?
 Aren’t you an offshore staffing company, not a life coach?
-The answer is because while what we do is provide incredible offshore talent to lawyers and law firms, so that they can increase capacity, lower overhead, and start to achieve true freedom, our why is much more important.
-Our mission is to liberate lawyers, not just in form, but also from the poverty mindset that holds so many of us back – especially me, when I used to play the lottery secretly hoping that someone would save me from being responsible for my own pursuit of happiness.
+The answer is that while what we do is provide incredible offshore talent to lawyers and law firms so that they can increase capacity, lower overhead, and start to achieve true freedom, our why is much more important.
+Our mission is to liberate lawyers, not just inform, but also from the poverty mindset that holds so many of us back – especially me when I used to play the lottery secretly, hoping that someone would save me from being responsible for my own pursuit of happiness.
 And yes, I had an entrepreneurial mindset as a kid as I started businesses and made my own money, but if I’m being 100% honest with myself, I was always hedging my bets, even just a little.
 Now, if I want something, the only thought that enters my head is, how can I manifest that myself?
 Becoming that person, to me, is truly winning the “lottery.”